Sieunguoimay/4thSemDBMSLab-SQLOracle-/README.txt

 - To modify some constraints of a column using:
 	SQL> alter table employee modify foreign key(dno) references Department(dnumber);

+- To Create an assertion for a table to check a functional dependency X->Y on relation r.

+	Create assertion <name_of_assertion>
+	check ( not exist (
+		select X from r
+		group by X
+		having count(distinct Y)>1
+	))

 SQL> select Department.* from Department, Dept_locations where department.Dnumber = Dept_locations.Dnumber order by Dept_locations.Dlocation;

    DNUMBER DNAME           MGR_SSN   MGR_START